alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 # 🖥️ SPRINT 1 — Promote Domain Controller

 > **Goal:** Configure a fresh Ubuntu Server installation as a fully functional Samba Active Directory Domain Controller (AD DC).
-This involves setting the hostname, configuring network interfaces, installing the required packages, provisioning Samba AD, and verifying all services are operational.
+This involves setting the hostname correctly, configuring both network interfaces with static IPs, installing all required packages, provisioning the Samba AD domain, setting up time synchronization, and verifying that all services — DNS, Kerberos, LDAP, and SMB — are working correctly before any clients are added.

 <br>